anaismartins/learning-fortran/README.md

 **`parameter` keyword**

 `parameter` is important for declaring constants that otehrwise will require going beyond the language and using the preprocessor.

+## Organising code structure

+We can collect commonly-used code into *procedures* that cna be reused by *calling* them from other sections of code.

+Fortran has two forms of procedure:

+- **Subroutine**: invoked by a `call` statement
+- **Function**: invoked within an expression or assignment to which it returns a value

+**`intent` keyword**

+The `intent` is used inside a subroutine in order to declare what the variable will be used for.
+Variables that are input though calling the function, i.e., arguments and will not be changed within the subroutine should be labelled as `intent(in)` (read-only), whereas variables that are simply placeholders should use `intent(out)` (write-only).
+Variables that will be read from the call and rewritten should use `intent(inout)` (read-write).